iamkubi/pydactyl/README.md

 ## State of the project

 This wrapper is mostly complete for Pterodactyl 0.7.
+It will be updated to work with the 1.0 release, and it's likely that 0.7 support will be dropped at that time.
+Older versions that support 0.7 will remain available.

 If you encounter problems, find APIs that haven't been implemented, or have a feature request please file a [Github issue][issues].

 ## Installing

-An early version of the package can be found on pip, however it won't be updated until the interface is more solidified.
-A more feature complete version should be available soon.

-To install the pip version:
+To install with pip:

 ```shell
 pip install py-dactyl
 ```

-New versions won't be published to pip every day, so until the rate of change slows down the only way to get the latest version will be from Github.

 ## Getting Started